 Any Objection must be in writing and must:

-Settlement Class Members who fail to submit timely written Objections in the manner specified above will waive their right to object to any aspect of the settlement.
+Settlement Class Members who fail to submit timely written Objections in the manner specified above by the Objection deadline that applies to them will waive their right to object to any aspect of the settlement.

 |12.||Do I need to attend the Final Fairness Hearing?|

 No. Class Counsel will answer any questions the Court may have.
-However, any Settlement Class Member who timely submits an Objection has the option to appear and request to be heard at the Final Fairness Hearing, either in person or through their counsel, by including a Notice of Intention to Appear in the body of the Objection.
-Objectors who fail to submit or include this Notice of Intention to Appear may not speak at the Final Fairness Hearing without permission of the Court.
-If you choose to make an Objection through an attorney or have an attorney appear at the Final Fairness Hearing on your behalf, you will be solely responsible for paying that attorney’s fees.
+However, any Settlement Class Member who timely submitted an Objection had the option to appear and request to be heard at the Final Fairness Hearing, either in person or through their counsel, by including a Notice of Intention to Appear in the body of the Objection.
+Objectors who failed to submit or include this Notice of Intention to Appear may not speak at the Final Fairness Hearing without permission of the Court.
+If you chose to make an Objection through an attorney or have an attorney appear at the Final Fairness Hearing on your behalf, you will be solely responsible for paying that attorney’s fees.

 |13.||How can I get more information?|